 Your doctor may also prescribe Valtrex to help prevent future cold sores, which is an off-label use.
 In that case, you and your doctor would work together to create the best treatment plan for you.

 Valtrex is an oral caplet.
 It comes in 500-milligram and 1-gram strengths.
 It’s available as a brand-name product as well as a generic medication (valacyclovir).
+The generic product is an oral tablet which comes in the same strengths.

 For adults and children 12 years and older